AVENTURA - HACKATHON - PRODUCT DESIGNER 2020

-There is a lack of travel apps that focus on South America.
+There is a lack of tourism apps that are culturally relevant and responsive, particularly in South America.

-We ideated and design an app focused on cultural education and insights, safety as a priority and encouraging users from diverse backgrounds to find their adventure in South America.
+For this hackathon my teams task was to ideate and design an app focused on travel to South America.
+Some key components of this app include cultural education and insights, safety as a priority and encouraging users from diverse backgrounds to find their adventure in South America.

 HIGH LEVEL TIMELINE